4 Daily Struggles Of The Working Mother

 Work does have some advances I get to eat my lunch and go to the loo in peace and quiet without a small child in tow or trying to steal my sandwich.
 Some days I feel like I’m just counting down the time until it’s time to see him, other days it’s so busy I don’t even get a chance to think about him – which only adds to the Mum Guilt.

-The Daily Struggles Of A Working Mum – Going Home
+Daily Struggles Of The Working Mother – 3.
+Going Home

 Its 5.00pm you’ve finally finish your work for the day.
 You’ve been up 12 hours now, but its time to go back in to Mum Mode.
 First job is to collect the little on from nursery.